-6-4(X)(4) Extensions of Period of Validity 6-4(X)(4)(a) General Provisions 1.
-For each permit or approval for which Table 6-4-3 shows an expiration period, except an impact fee assessment or a Site Plan, the original decision-making body may approve 1 extension of validity for good cause shown for a time not to exceed the original period of validity for that permit or approval, provided that all of the following requirements are met: a.
-The applicant or property owner submits a written request for the time extension before the expiration of the original permit or approval with the Planning Director. b.
+6-4(Y)(4) Extensions of Period of Validity 6-4(Y)(4)(a) General Provisions

+- For each permit or approval for which Table 6-4-3 shows an expiration period, except an impact fee assessment or a Site Plan, the original decision-making body may approve 1 extension of validity for good cause shown for a time not to exceed the original period of validity for that permit or approval, provided that all of the following requirements are met. - a.
+The applicant or property owner submits a written request for the time extension before the expiration of the original permit or approval with the Planning Director. - b.
 The extension is considered and a decision made by the same decision-making body as the initial approval, except that no public meeting or hearing shall be required, if one would have been required under the IDO for the initial approval.
-2. If an application to extend the validity of a permit or approval listed in Table 6-4-3 is received before the permit or approval expires, but the decision-making body authorized to grant an extension does not meet between the date of the application and the date on which the permit or approval expires, the period of validity shall automatically be extended until the next meeting date of the body authorized to grant an extension.
-3. Impact fee assessments and any Permit - Sign for an electronic sign may not be extended.
-6-4(X)(4)(b) Ad ditional Provisions for Extensions of Approved Site Plans 1.
-The decision-making body that originally approved the Site Plan may grant 1 extension of validity for a time not to exceed the original period of validity if it determines that at least 1 of the following provisions applies: a.
-The Site Plan is still consistent with current or desired conditions on the property and surrounding areas and the owner intends to fully develop the site according to the Site Plan. b.
-There is little flexibility in how the site can be developed. c.
-There is a strong architectural or landscaping character on the site that should be preserved and that development according to the Site Plan will preserve that architectural or landscaping character.
-2. An extension of an approved Site Plan - DRB or Site Plan - EPC for phased development of the site may be approved if the decision-making body determines that all of the following provisions apply:
+203 - 2.
+If an application to extend the validity of a permit or approval listed in Table 6-4-3 is received before the permit or approval expires, but the decision-making body authorized to grant an extension does not meet between the date of the application and the date on which the permit or approval expires, the period of validity shall automatically be extended until the next meeting date of the body authorized to grant an extension. - 3.
+Impact fee assessments and any Permit Sign for an electronic sign may not be extended.

+6-4(Y)(4)(b) Additional Provisions for Extensions of Approved Site Plans204

+- The decision-making body that originally approved the Site Plan may grant 1 extension of validity for a time not to exceed the original period of validity if it determines that at least 1 of the following provisions applies. - The Site Plan is still consistent with current or desired conditions on the property and surrounding areas and the owner intends to fully develop the site according to the Site Plan. - b.
+There is little flexibility in how the site can be developed. - c.
+There is a strong architectural or landscaping character on the site that should be preserved and that development